Locro: Composition

 The dish is a classic squash, hominy, beans, and potato or pumpkin soup well known along the South American Andes.
 In some regions, locro is made using a specific kind of potato called papa chola, which has a unique taste and is difficult to find outside of its home region.

 The defining ingredients are squash, corn, some form of meat (usually beef, but sometimes beef jerky or chorizo), and vegetables.
 Other ingredients vary widely and typically include onions, beans, squash, or pumpkin.
 It is mainly eaten in winter.

 In Ecuador, a variant known as yahuarlocro is popular.
 It incorporates lamb entrails and lamb blood into the recipe.

 In Peru, locro is a rather thick stew with macre pumpkin as the main ingredient.
 It includes potatoes, corn, chili, onions, cheese and green peas.
 It is usually served with white rice and occasionally with some kind of meat, but is traditionally a vegetarian dish.

 In Argentina its consumption has spread from the Northwest and Cuyo to the rest of the country.
 In the Argentine province of Neuquén, in addition to locro made with corn, a kind of locro is prepared with peas, and in the Northeast of Argentina locro is also prepared on the basis of cassava.

 Although the Argentine locro has Indo-American origins, its preparation in Argentina for at least three centuries synthesizes the European gastronomic contributions: for example, pork, chorizos, tripe and numerous seasonings have been contributed by the Europeans (especially by the Spanish).

 There are several classic types of locro: corn, beans, cassava and wheat, although an expert cook can make an excellent synthesis of two or more of these types of locro to include all the ingredients.

 Thus, the Argentine locro is prepared according to a multitude of recipes, the only invariable thing being its vegetable base and the cooking procedure, over low heat for several hours.
 According to the region, it is prepared with fresh or dried beef jerky (charqui), offal (such as intestines, tripe, ribs, trotters, tail, ears and hide), sausages, pork ribs and bacon; the meats are cooked separately and then added to the preparation of vegetables, among which pumpkin usually stands out (especially the round, gray kind known as zapallo plomo), which usually gives its yellow color to the locro, and white corn grains, beans and even wheat grains.
 In Argentina locro with white corn is preferred.
-Locro based on crushed corn grains is called frangollo, vegetables which due to starch make the preparation reach the density of a cream.
+Locro based on crushed corn grains is called frangollo, with vegetables which, due to starch, make the preparation reach the density of a cream.
 It is a hearty and nutritious dish typical of winter.
 It is seasoned accordingly, with a spicy sauce prepared with oil (or fat), ground chili, paprika, green onion and salt, called quiquirimichi.